rkumar/lyra/README.md

   of a single char, but not sure if it allows a timeout.
 Actually for this softwares minimal needs we can avoid those keys and focus only on control-keys, however, accidental pressing of arrow keys does result in various character keys getting read, so it can have undesirable effects since we execute commands mostly without ENTER being pressed.

-Oh wait, I also use "**zsh**" for getting the files.
+Oh wait, I also use **zsh** for getting the files.
 Actually, i guess i could just use ruby for that, but we'll see -- zfm used zsh's capabilities a lot, if I don't then I'll skip zsh.
-For the moment, if you don't have zsh, bust do "brew install zsh" or maybe replace the zsh call with "sh -c echo *".
+For the moment, if you don't have zsh, just do `brew install zsh` or maybe replace the zsh call with `sh -c echo *`.

 ## Keys ##